Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining

-Practically, we find that optimizing this loss function leads to locally maximal solutions, resulting in local updates that do not modify prototypes with low quality values of $1$, but it's more likely to improve prototypes with quality values of $2$ or higher.
+Practically, we find that optimizing this objective function leads to locally maximal solutions, resulting in local updates that do not modify prototypes with low quality values of $1$, but it's more likely to improve prototypes with quality values of $2$ or higher.
 If the prototype $p_j$ has high activation over the background of an image $x_i$, for example, the closest patches $z_i^*$ in the training data will also be background patches, and the reward of the prototype will be low, leaving minimal room for change.
-It is not possible for this update to dramatically change the location of the patch in the image via this loss function.
+In other words, reward reweighing moves the prototype gradually toward better locations on the reward manifold, but it is not possible to dramatically change the location of the illuminated patch via this loss function.